LorenzoUgo/SDP_Graph-Partitioning/README.md

 Project for *System And Device Programming* course @ PoliTO

+## Development environment

+We tested our program with WSL (Windows Subsystem for Linux) with an Intel Core i7-8700K CPU @ 3.70GHz.
+The RAM used was 8 GB and we were allowed to run 12 threads in parallel.

-## About The Project --> To be modified.
+## About The Project

-In computer science, it is common to work with large graphs that need to be divided into non-overlapping sections, known as partitions.
-This process is called p-way partitioning.
-Our aim is to minimize the sum of the weights of edges that cross between partitions and balance the sum of weights of nodes in each partition.
+The goal of this project was to develop two versions (sequential and parallel) of a _p-way partitioning algorithm_.
+This means that our algorithm's goal is to split the initial graph G into _p_ non-overlapping subgraphs while satisfying two specific properties:
+1. the sum of the weights of the nodes in each subgraph is balanced
+2. the sum of the weights of the edges crossing between subgraphs is minimized.

+In order to do so, we decided to exploit a Genetic Algorithm, using the islands paradigm in its parallel version.

 ## Getting Started